-The Commission's most recent regional land use inventory is data 2000.
-In 2011, the Commission staff will initiate the work of updating the regional land use inventory to the year 2010.
-The land use inventory update will be based upon new orthophotographs for the year 2010, online resources, and field checks as needed.
-A digital map file of the resulting year 2010 regional land use inventory will be prepared.
+In 2012, the staff will continue the work of updating the regional land use inventory to the year 2010, begun last year.
+The land use inventory update utilizes year 2010 orthophotographs, online resources, and field checks as needed to identify changes in land use in the Region since 2000.
+All identified changes in land use since the year 2000 are digitally encoded as the work proceeds.

-The Commission staff will also begin the work of updating the regional environmental corridor inventory to the year 2010.
-The environmental corridor inventory update will reflect changes in the pattern of wetlands, woodlands, and surface water identified as part of the year 2010 land use inventory update.
+The Commission staff will also continue the work of updating the regional environmental corridor inventory to the year 2010.
+The environmental corridor inventory update reflects changes in the pattern of wetlands, woodlands, and surface water identified as part of the year 2010 land use inventory update.

-In addition, the Commission staff will initiate an update of the Commission's regional inventory of areas served by centralized sanitary sewer and water supply services for the year 2010.
+In addition, the Commission staff will continue the update of the Commission's regional inventory of areas served by centralized sanitary sewer and water supply services for the year 2010.
 This inventory is closely related to the land use inventory, and like the land use inventory, is needed as a basis for the next update and extension of the regional land use plan.

-Ongoing through 2011.
+Ongoing through 2012.